Comus

 In Greek mythology, Comus (/'koʊməs/; Κῶμος, Kōmos) is the god of festivity, revels and nocturnal dalliances.
-He is a son and a cup-bearer of the god Dionysus.
-He was represented as a winged youth or a child-like satyr and represents anarchy and chaos.
-His mythology occurs in the later times of antiquity.
+Cup-bearer of the god Dionysus, he was represented as a winged youth or a child-like satyr.
+His mythology occurs only in later antiquity.
 During his festivals in Ancient Greece, men and women exchanged clothes.
-He was depicted as a young man on the point of unconsciousness from drink.
-He had a wreath of flowers on his head and carried a torch that was in the process of being dropped.
-Unlike the purely carnal Pan or purely intoxicated Dionysos, Comus was a god of excess.
+He was depicted as a young man on the point of unconsciousness from drink, with a wreath of flowers on his head.

-Comus in art
+Comus in art and literature

 A description of Comus as he appeared in painting is found in Imagines (Greek Εἰκόνες, translit.
 Eikones) by Philostratus the Elder, a Greek writer and sophist of the 3rd century AD.

-Comus appears at the start of the masque Pleasure Reconciled to Virtue by Ben Jonson and in Les fêtes de Paphos (The Festivals of Paphos), an opéra-ballet by Jean-Joseph Cassanéa de Mondonville.

-In John Milton's masque Comus, the god Comus is described as the son of Bacchus and Circe.
-This is a post-classical invention.

-Comus is featured in the baroque operas Les plaisirs de Versailles by Marc-Antoine Charpentier and King Arthur by Henry Purcell and John Dryden, and in a masque, Comus, by Thomas Arne.

-A selfish dandy, Comus Bassington, is the central character in the novel The Unbearable Bassington by Saki (H. H. Munro).

-Cult British progressive folk group Comus took their name and much of the lyrical content of their 1971 album First Utterance from Comus.

-Comus is seen in modern culture with the Mistick Krewe of Comus which is a Carnival krewe.
-It was founded in 1856 in New Orleans, Louisiana for the Mardi Gras there and is the oldest establishment of the festivity groups.

-Primary sources

-Comus is seen in primary sources including in Philostratus of Lemnos's Imagines, describing artwork he saw.

-Philostratus the Elder, Imagines 1.25:

 Dionysos sails to the revels of [the island of] Andros and, his ship now moored in the harbour, he leads a mixed throng of Satyroi (Satyrs) and Bakkhantes (Bacchantes) and all the Seilenoi (Silens).
 He leads Gelos (Laughter) and Komos (Comus, Revelry), two spirits most gay and most fond of the drinking-bout, that with the greatest delight he may reap the river's harvest.

+In Renaissance times, an allegorical painting of the Reign of Comus was begun by Mantegna for the Studiolo of Isabella d'Este and was completed by Lorenzo Costa in 1511/12.
+This pictured Comus as the ruler of a land of bacchanals, seated on the left in the company of Venus and Cupid, beside an inlet of the sea.
+John Milton's later masque of Comus (1634) invents a new genealogy for the god, describing him as the son of Bacchus and Circe.
+A licentious figure here, as suggested in Costa's allegory too, his attempts to seduce a virtuous lady whom he has kidnapped are only narrowly defeated by her brothers.

+There have been a number of paintings of episodes from the play, including a set of eight watercolours commissioned from William Blake in 1801; Samuel Palmer's The Dell of Comus (1855, now in the Brighton Museum); and Edwin Landseer's The Defeat of Comus, originally painted in 1843 for the garden pavilion in the grounds of Buckingham Palace.